-For Manually Read Interval Metering Installations affected by a RoLR Event, the MDP may Substitute the metering data up to the transfer date in order to facilitate End User billing.
+For Manually Read Interval Metering Installations affected by a RoLR Event or End User transfer, the MDP may Substitute the metering data up to the transfer date in order to facilitate End User billing.
 Notification to the affected LNSP, ENLR, the Current FRMP and New FRMP is in MDFF, with the following configuration:

-- (a) utilise a reason code of '27', with an entry in the free text field of 'AEMO directed substitution'; and - (b) utilise a transaction code of 'N'.
+- (a) Utilise a reason code of '27', with an entry in the free text field of 'AEMO directed substitution'; or - (b) Utilise a reason code of '67' for End User transfers and - (c) Utilise a transaction code of 'N'.

 14.3.
-Manually Read Accumulation Metering Installations
+Manually Read aAccumulation mMetering iInstallations